 < Free Resources

 ASC 842, Leases, fundamentally changed the accounting for leases.
-With increased transparency and comparability being the goal of the standard by the Financial Accounting Standards Board (FASB), nearly all leases are required to be recognized on the balance sheet.
+The goal is to increase transparency and comparability.
+This means nearly all leases are required to be recognized on the balance sheet!

-As you begin your quest to learn more about lease accounting, this page will serve as a guide, bringing together a compilation of lease accounting issues, references, and links to various content pieces, including our lease accounting training courses.
-You will also find links to external thought leadership provided by the FASB and Big 4 accounting firms.
+As you begin your quest to learn more about lease accounting, this page serves as a guide.
+It brings together a compilation of lease accounting issues, references, and links to various content pieces.
+This page also includes our lease accounting training courses.

 ASC 842 prescribes a dual model approach for lessees whereby a lease must be classified as either a finance lease or operating lease, using the classification test.

-However, regardless of classification, all leases (other than those that qualify for the short-term lease practical expedient) are recognized on the balance sheet.
+However, regardless of classification, entities must recognize all leases on the balance sheet (other than those that qualify for the short-term lease practical expedient).
 As such, at commencement of a lease, a lessee recognizes an asset for its right to use the underlying asset and a liability for its lease obligation.

 The subsequent accounting will differ depending upon the lease classification.

 While the FASB and IASB worked together jointly on these standards, a key difference is in the lessee accounting model.
 IFRS 16 has a single lessee accounting model.
-As with U.S. GAAP, nearly all leases under IFRS will be accounted for on balance sheet, however, instead of the two classifications for lessees, IFRS requires lessees to account for leases in a manner similar to finance lease accounting under ASC 842.
+As with U.S. GAAP, nearly all leases under IFRS will be accounted for on balance sheet.
+However, instead of two classifications for lessees, IFRS requires lessees to account for leases similarly to finance lease accounting under ASC 842.

 Determining whether a contract is a lease or contains a lease is critical to correctly applying lease accounting.
-As we noted above, nearly all leases are required to be recorded on the balance sheet.
-So, a key risk is that if a lease contract is not appropriately identified, then it will not appropriately be reflected on the balance sheet.
+The guidance requires nearly all leases to be recorded on the balance sheet.
+So, a key risk is that if management does not identify a lease contract, then management will not record it appropriately on the balance sheet.

 ASC 842 defines a lease as: